Jerry Abramson: Mayor of Louisville Metro

 After the merger of Louisville and Jefferson County was approved, the previous term limits no longer applied.
-Abramson was easily elected the first Mayor of Louisville Metro in 2002 by 73.4 percent of the vote over Republican challenger Jack Early, former mayor of Hurstbourne, Kentucky, a major suburb of Louisville.
+Abramson was easily elected the first mayor of Louisville Metro in 2002 by 73.4 percent of the vote over Republican challenger Jack Early, former mayor of Hurstbourne, Kentucky, a major suburb of Louisville.

-One of Abramson's first actions as Metro Mayor was to appoint Robert C. White Chief of the troubled Louisville Metro Police Department, the first African-American to hold the post.
+One of Abramson's first actions as Metro mayor was to appoint Robert C. White Chief of the troubled Louisville Metro Police Department, the first African American to hold the post.
 The move proved to be politically wise, helping to calm criticism of the department from the black community in Louisville.

 Abramson was re-elected mayor in November 2006; his opponents were Republican Metro Council member Kelly Downard and Independent Ed Springston.

 Abramson is the first person of Jewish faith to have served as mayor of Louisville.
 He lives in the Crescent Hill neighborhood with his wife, Madeline.

 Kentucky Monthly magazine's readers voted Abramson "Kentucky's Best" civic figure five times (2002–2006).

-Lieutenant Governor of Kentucky
+Lieutenant governor of Kentucky

-On July 19, 2009, Kentucky Governor Steve Beshear announced that Abramson would step down after his second term as Mayor of Louisville Metro to run as Lieutenant Governor in his re-election campaign in 2011.
+On July 19, 2009, Kentucky Governor Steve Beshear announced that Abramson would step down after his second term as mayor of Louisville Metro to run as lieutenant governor in his re-election campaign in 2011.
 This came after Dan Mongiardo decided to run for U.S. Senate.
 Since Abramson's planned departure was announced, many candidates announced they would run to succeed him in 2010.
 Businessman Greg Fischer won the Democratic nomination and general election to succeed Abramson.

 The Beshear-Abramson ticket won in a landslide against Senate President David Williams and his running mate Richie Farmer.
-Abramson took office as the 55th Lieutenant Governor of Kentucky on December 13, 2011.
+Abramson took office as the 55th lieutenant governor of Kentucky on December 13, 2011.
 His political future had been a subject of considerable speculation, but in an August 2013 speech before the Elizabethtown Rotary Club, he announced that he would not run for governor in 2015, saying,I would like to in the next chapter of my life focus on one thing I really believe will make a significant difference in the development of Kentucky.
 And that focus is on education.

-Resignation as Lt.
-Governor and Presidential Appointment
+Resignation as lieutenant governor and presidential appointment

-On November 6, 2014, Abramson announced that he had been appointed by President Barack Obama to the position of Deputy Assistant to the President and White House Director of Intergovernmental Affairs.
-Abramson also informed Gov. Beshear of his intention to resign as Lieutenant Governor of Kentucky effective November 13, 2014, at 5:00 PM.
+On November 6, 2014, Abramson announced that he had been appointed by President Barack Obama to the position of deputy assistant to the president and White House Director of Intergovernmental Affairs.
+Abramson also informed Governor Beshear of his intention to resign as lieutenant governor of Kentucky effective November 13, 2014, at 5:00 pm.
 Gov. Beshear also announced on November 6 his appointment of former State Auditor Crit Luallen to serve out the remainder of Abramson's term.

-Return to Bellarmine University
+Post-government career

 In early 2017, upon Obama's exit from the White House, Abramson rejoined the faculty of Bellarmine University as its Executive-in-Residence.